Malawi – Wildlife Rescue Center Veterinary Internship

 What’s Included

-Accommodations Accommodations: Interns will stay in shared rooms in an on-site house
+Accommodations Accommodations: Interns will stay in shared rooms in an on-site house at the rescue center.

-Food Food: Three vegetarian meals per day
+Food Food: Three vegetarian / vegan meals per day.

 Airport Transfers Airport Transfers: Airports transfers are included on both arrival and departure days